milanpal15/dotfiles/README.md

 # prerequests
-kitty
+kitty (terminal)
-zsh
+zsh (shell)
-starship
-stow
+stow (config file manager)
-fdf
+fzf (fuzzy finder)
-zoxide
+zoxide (command history manager)

 # setup
 ## cloning repo
-clone this repo in home dir and use command stow . file hirearchy needs to be preserved if error occurs use --adopt flag
+clone this repo in any dir and use command "stow ." file hirearchy needs to be preserved if error occurs use " --adopt" flag
-## starship promp customization
-to change starship prompt theme use following command starship preset themename -o ~/dotfiles/.config/starship.toml direct file can also be downloaded

 ## kitty
-kitty can be configured in .config/kitty/kitty.config kitty-themes containes repo for kitty configs repo themes containes
+kitty can be configured in .config/kitty/kitty.config kitty-themes containes repo for kitty configs repo use "kitten themes"
+themes containes